tam663/example-work/README.md

 # Example Work Portfolio - Tom McIver

-This repository contains two folders, one containing Python projects and the other C++.
+This repository contains two folders, the contents of which are outlined below:

 ## C++